kuzzleio/kuzzle/doc/2/api/controllers/admin/load-securities/index.md

  - [createProfile](/core/2/api/controllers/security/create-profile)
  - [createUser](/core/2/api/controllers/security/create-user)

-If some users already exists, they will be deleted and then created again.
+If users already exist, they will be deleted and then created again.

 ::: warning
 Kuzzle prevent existing user overriding in production environment.